Meet Our Team

 Co-founder, Chief Executive Officer

-Expert in tech transfer and startups with 25+ years experience, formerly at CWRU, now leading innovation through TherExel LLC.
+Expert in tech transfer and medical startups with 25+ years of experience, leading commercialization and venture development.

 Michael J. Haag, MS, MBA